 Now a good example where this technology is used to solve a problem would be Tinder.
 It does use your GPS location, to find people around you to date.
 That works because you don't want to match with people on the other side of the world.
 It solves a problem and the solution is enabled by available technology.
-The problem should always be first, not the technology, not the solution.
+The problem should always be first, not the technology not the solution technology, not the solution.